varnish/Varnish-Book/varnish_book.rst

 ..
 TODO for the author: Add a description of the main idea in this exercise:
    Those with permissions can initiate invalidation.
-   You can come with either direct invalidation or another component like VAC if you have are on a complicated infrastructure.
+   You can come with either direct invalidation or another component like VAC if you have a complex infrastructure.

 - Send a ``PURGE`` request to Varnish from your backend server after an article is published.